 - Less pressure on managers due to easy order management and clear/live completion time information.

-- Improved cost savings and better cost communication since you will be able to provide pricing for the part to be completed, links to cost centers and switch between currencies.
+- Improved cost savings through cost calculation for better cost communication since you will be able to provide pricing for the part to be completed, links to cost centers and switching between currencies.

 - Connection between staff, clients and customers improves since GrabCAD Print works for Stratasys 3D printers and other third party machines.